ChristianSi/lytspel/README.md

   fyrwurks» ‹background, extraterrestrial, fireworks›.
-* If the pronunciation of the base word itself changes (beyond mere shifts of stress), the spelling reflects this, e.g. «creecher» ‹creature› from «criáit» ‹create›; «discution» ‹discussion› from «discuss» ‹discuss›;
+* If the pronunciation of the base word itself changes (beyond mere shifts of stress), the spelling reflects this, e.g. «creecher» ‹creature› from «criáit» ‹create›; «discution» ‹discussion› from «discuss»; «concluusion» ‹conclusion› from «concluud» ‹conclude›; «ácchual» ‹actual› from «act»;
-  «concluusion» ‹conclusion› from «concluud» ‹conclude›; «ácchual» ‹actual› from «act»; «assumption» ‹assumption› from «assuum» ‹assume›; «mentaliti» ‹mentality› from «mentel» ‹mental›.
+  «assumption» from «assuum» ‹assume›; «mentaliti» ‹mentality› from «mentel» ‹mental›.
 * The past tense of regular verbs is formed by appending «ed» if /@d/ is spoken (e.g. «silécted, waisted» ‹selected, wasted›), «d» if /d/ or /t/ is spoken (e.g. «riveeld, consíderd, payd, fixd, convínss» ‹revealed,